Mercedes CLA saloon - MPG, running costs & CO2

 Company-car drivers will be served well by the CLA 250 e plug-in hybrid.
 It’s rather more expensive than a CLA 180 or 200 in an equivalent spec, but business users will appreciate a very low 6% BiK rate for 2020/21.
 We can see the appeal of the PHEV to private buyers too; the 44-mile electric range is very impressive, and it means that several days of commuting could be completed without using a drop of fuel.

 The two AMG versions are purely focused on performance so, as you might expect, fuel economy takes a back seat.
-You can expect up to 36.2mpg for the 302bhp CLA 35, and around 31mpg from the full-fat performance CLA 45 S.
+You can expect 32.5mpg for both the 302bhp CLA 35 and the full-fat performance CLA 45 S.

-Every Mercedes CLA costs £150 a year in road tax, but spending over £40,000 (which is certainly possible if you splash out on options) incurs a £325 tariff in the first five renewal years, increasing the bill to £475.
+Every Mercedes CLA costs the standard rate per year in road tax, except the hybrid, which is slightly discounted, but spending more than £40,000 (which is certainly possible if you splash out on options) incurs an extra tariff in the first five renewal years, increasing the bill to nearly £500.

 Insurance groups for the CLA range from group 27 for the CLA 180 to 35 for the CLA 250.
-The diesel sits in group 34 and the AMG CLA 35 occupies 42-43, while the CLA 45 S sits in 44-45.
-Groups for the plug-in hybrid are yet to be finalised.
+The diesel sits in group 34 and the AMG CLA 35 occupies 42-43, while the CLA 45 S sits in 45.
+Insurance may be surprisingly expensive for the plug-in hybrid, because it sits in groups 38-39.

 Mercedes models come with a three-year/unlimited-mileage warranty, with three years of roadside assistance for added peace of mind.
 This matches the cover from BMW, while Audi limits mileage to 60,000.
 Hyundai throws in an extra two years of cover.